crapthings/meteor-data-container/README.md

 ### how to use

-#### example1 subscribe a publication that return all posts
+#### example1 subscribe a collection publication that return all posts

-    // publish posts on server
+> publish posts on server

     Meteor.publish('posts', function () {
       return Posts.find()
     })

-    // use meteor data container to get reactive data source
+> use meteor data container to get reactive data source

-    // "subscriptions" is an object. each of keys in subscriptions is the subscribe name, and value should be an array that apply as publish args const subscriptions = {
+> "subscriptions" is an object. each of keys in subscriptions is the subscribe name, and value should be an array that apply as publish args

+    const subscriptions = {
       posts: [] // empty array that means no publish args }

-    // "data"
+> "data" is an object, each of keys can be use in container under props

     const data = {
       posts () { // this posts is your container props return Posts.find().fetch()